adam-rumpf/pharmacy-access/processed/README.md

 A population file is generated for each location, summarizing population center-specific data in a standardized format.
 Each population file is a TSV file with the following columns:

 * `id`: Index of the population center within this location.
-All population centers are given ascending integer indices starting with 0.
+All population centers within a directory are given ascending integer indices starting with 0.
 * `name`: A unique identifier given to this population center within its source file (e.g. FIPS code).
 * `lat`: Latitude of centroid.
 * `lon`: Longitude of centroid.